Career upgrade: Learn practical AI skills for better jobs and higher pay.

 How much does the Texas CNA exam cost?

-How many training hours does Texas require?
+How many training hours does Texas require for CNA candidates?